 Some funds from this program are used for environmental review and monitoring for the Fulton Corridor Revitalization projects.
-In the third quarter of 2012, environmental consultants did not perform work as we wait for Department of Parks and Recreation review of the proposed mitigation material &ndash signage and pamphlets - for the historic wooden bulkhead found at Burling Slip.
-Work on this material is expected to move forward in the next quarter.
+In the fourth quarter of 2012, environmental consultants did not perform work as we wait for Department of Parks and Recreation (DPR) review of the proposed mitigation material &ndash signage and pamphlets - for the historic wooden bulkhead found at Burling Slip.
+DPR review of these materials were delayed due to Sandy recovery.
+DPR is expected to start review again next quarter.